Los Angeles Gladiators: Competitive history: 2018–2023

-The Gladiators parted ways with all but two of their players from the 2019 season, retaining only tank Benjamin "BigGoose" Isohanni and support Jonas "Shaz" Suovaara; among the many acquisitions of the offseason were veterans tank Indy "Space" Halpern, tank Son "OGE" Min-seok, and damage player Kim "Birdring" Ji-hyeok.
+The Gladiators parted ways with all but two of their players from the 2019 season, retaining only main support Benjamin "BigGoose" Isohanni and flex support Jonas "Shaz" Suovaara; among the many acquisitions of the offseason were veterans tank Indy "Space" Halpern, tank Son "OGE" Min-seok, and damage player Kim "Birdring" Ji-hyeok.
 The Gladiators finished their 2020 season with 11 wins and 10 losses to claim the sixth seed in the North America region.
 On September 4, Los Angeles advanced to the season playoffs after a 3–2 win over the Toronto Defiant in the North American play-in tournament.
 In the first round of the North American playoffs, the Gladiators were swept by the Philadelphia Fusion, sending them to the lower bracket.
 They lost to the Florida Mayhem in the first round of the lower bracket, which eliminated them from the playoffs.

 In the 2021 offseason, the Gladiators made several roster changes, including the departure of BigGoose and Shaz, who had been with the team since their inauguration, and the signing of support player Grant "Moth" Espe, who was coming off of back-to-back OWL championships with the San Francisco Shock.
+The Gladiators competed in and won the SteelSeries Invitational, winning the final match 3–0 against the Boston Uprising.
 The team failed to reach any of the first three midseason tournament interregional tournaments, despite promising showings in some of the qualifiers.
 However, in the fourth, and final, midseason tournament, the Countdown Cup, the Gladiators defeated the Chengdu Hunters in the finals by a score of 4–3.
 The win gave Los Angeles their first midseason tournament title in franchise history.
 With an 11–5 regular season record, the Gladiators finished in second place in the Western region standings, qualifying them for the season playoffs.
 While the team defeated the Philadelphia Fusion in the first round of the double-elimination tournament, consecutive losses to the Atlanta Reign and the Shanghai Dragons ended their playoff run.